Bort-Millipede/SuperSerial-Active/README.md

 10. Remove folder c:\test\api, it is no longer needed

-11. Download latest ysoserial (https://github.com/frohoff/ysoserial) release jar (ysoserial-0.0.2-all.jar at time of writing) to c:\test
+11. Download ysoserial (https://github.com/frohoff/ysoserial) release jar (ysoserial-0.0.2-all.jar at time of writing) to c:\test

 12. Extract ysoserial jar to c:\test\build-extender folder: